EduardoL13/inventor-ilogic-tools/ConstrainToOrigin/README.md

 ### Option 2 – VBA Macro
 1. Open Autodesk Inventor.
-2. Press `Alt + F11` to open the VBA editor.
+2. Press `Alt + F11` to open the VBA editor or go to click VBA Editor in the tools tab above.
-3. Insert a new module into the project.
+3. Insert a new module into a project.
-4. Copy-paste the contents of `ConstrainToOrigin.bas`.
+4. Copy-paste the contents of `ConstrainToOrigin.bas` into the inserted module.
 5. Save and close the VBA editor.
 6. Open an assembly.
 7. Run the macro → all component origin planes will be constrained to the assembly’s origin planes.